Bandwidth/python-sdk/docs/CallsApi.md

 Get Call State Information

 Retrieve the current state of a specific call.
-This information is near-realtime, so it may take a few minutes for your call to be accessible using this endpoint.

-**Note**: Call information is kept for 7 days after the calls are hung up.
+This information is near-realtime, so it may take a few minutes for your call to be accessible using this endpoint.  **Note**: Call information is kept for 7 days after the calls are hung up.
 If you attempt to retrieve information for a call that is older than 7 days, you will get an HTTP 404 response.

 ### Example

 * Basic Authentication (Basic):
+* OAuth Authentication (OAuth2):

 ```python
 import bandwidth